Jews -- Georgia

 Abstract The Atlanta Jewish Federation was formally incorporated in 1967 and is the result of the merger of the Atlanta Federation for Jewish Social Service founded in 1905 as the Federation of Jewish Charities; the Atlanta Jewish Welfare Federation founded in 1936 as the Atlanta Jewish Welfare Fund; and the Atlanta Jewish Community Council founded in 1945.
 Over the years the Federation operated the majority of the social service functions within the Jewish community of Atlanta.
 The records consist of...

 Dates: Majority of material found within 1950 - 2005

 Abstract The collection includes two scrapbooks, containing correspondence, newspaper clippings and photographs pertaining to Jewish war Veterans Post 455 from 1966 to 1968.

 Dates: 1966 - 1968

 Identifier: Mss 162

-Overview The Esserman family settled in Rome, Georgia, in the early 1890s.
-Jule and Rose were very involved in the Jewish community and the community of Rome.
+Abstract The Esserman family settled in Rome, Georgia, in the early 1890s.
+Jule and Rose were involved in the Jewish community and the wider community of Rome.
 Of special interest in this collection are the personal stories, and history of Rose Esserman Levin while growing up in Rome.
 The collection includes a brief history into the life of the Esserman Family, how Esserman & Co. became a successful clothing business and their many contributions to the community.
 One can also get a brief look into...

 Dates: 1920 - 2002